thinksalot/book-notes/awaken_the_giant_within.md

 - Leaders are readers.
 Expand your references by reading.
 - Exposing ourselves to many different types of references as possible gives us greatest level of choice and understanding in life.
 - Go meet some strangers and tell some stories.
 - If we want to understand and appreciate people, one of the most powerful ways is to share some of their references.
-Any limits that you have in your life are probably jut the result of limited references.
+Any limits that you have in your life are probably just the result of limited references.
 Expand your references and you'll immediately expand your life.
 - "The only way to discover the limits of the possible is to go beyond them into the impossible" - Arthur C. Clarke
 - Everything in life happens for a reason and a purpose, and it serves us.
 Sometimes it takes years or decades for us to find value.
 But there is value in all human experiences.
 - Its the moments of our lives that shape us.
 Its up to us to pursue and create the moments that will lift us and not limit us.